sora64/python-newsfeed/README.md

 ## Description

-This application uses Python, flask, MySQL, SQLAlchemy, and frontend JavaScript to provide users with a social media platform where they can create, update, comment on, and update posts containing links to the latest developments in tech, on a personal or public scale.
+This application uses Python, flask, Gunicorn, MySQL, SQLAlchemy, and frontend JavaScript to provide users with a social media platform where they can create, update, comment on, and update posts containing links to the latest developments in tech, on a personal or public scale.

 ## Table of Contents